 All samples investigated comply with the specific, seasonal limit values.

-Figure 21 shows the measured values for the cloud point.
-The winter limits and campaign 1 are shown in green, the summer limits and campaign 2 in blue and the transition period with campaign 3 in red.
-All samples investigated comply with the specific, seasonal limit values.
+Figure 22 shows the measured values for the cloud point.
+The winter limits and campaign 1 are shown in green, the summer limits and campaign 2 in blue and the intermediate period with campaign 3 in red.